Bokoblin/DUTS2-OOP-BokoRunner/README.md

 ```

 Notes:
-- To accelerate building, you should set the number of cores used by make following you hardware.
+- To accelerate building, you should set the number of cores used by make following your hardware.
 - When configuring project with CMake, you can select different options, please refer to the main `CmakeLists.txt` file.

 ##### Windows #####